 Dabbous: Sophistication is simplicity

-Who thinks that it is the presentation that makes the dish is not in line with the latest food trends.
+He who thinks that it’s the presentation that makes the dish is not in line with the latest food trends.

-Don’t get me wrong, the image and layout of the food are extremely important – but relevant only when every single element and flavour have a strong significance.
-The focus has now shifted to seasonal ingredients and local sourceable material.
+Don’t get me wrong, the look and layout of the food are extremely important – but relevant only when every single element and flavour has a strong significance.
+The focus has now shifted towards seasonal and locally sourced ingredients.

-Last year we saw Jason Atherton proposing tasty salads with spicy leaves, flowers and coffee beans at Pollen Street Social, now already a Michelin starred restaurant.
+Last year we saw Jason Atherton proposing tasty salads with spicy leaves, flowers and coffee beans at Pollen Street Social – now a Michelin-starred restaurant.

-Dabbous has opened in late January after a long buzz surrounding chef Oliver Dabbous’ plans for his first own venture.
-The young British chef has an impressive curriculum despite his young age (early thirties): he worked for years at the magic Manoir aux Quat’Saisons of Raymond Blanc, then went through the kitchens of Heston Blumenthal’s Fat Duck, Claude Bosi’s Hibiscus, René Redzepi’s Noma and then became Texture’s head chef in 2009.
+Dabbous opened in late January after a long period of buzz surrounding chef Oliver Dabbous’s plans to launch his first own venture.
+The young British talent has an impressive curriculum despite his young age (early thirties): he worked for years at the iconic Manoir aux Quat’Saisons of Raymond Blanc, then made his way through the kitchens of Heston Blumenthal’s Fat Duck, Claude Bosi’s Hibiscus, René Redzepi’s Noma and then became Texture’s head chef in 2009.

 The premises are styled to focus on just the bare essentials, designed with a mix of industrial and raw materials.
-The floor is still unrefined, ample metal frames shape the room and the wooden tables still show veins and imperfections.
+The floor is intentionally unrefined, ample metal frames shape the room and the wooden tables still show veins and imperfections.

 The concept is clear: substance should stand out, not appearance.

-When we sat at the table we were provided with a clipboard menu, a portion of warm home-made hazelnut bread (in a day-marked bag, once again an industrial touch) and butter, and some very good Nocellara green olives.
+When we sat at the table we were provided with a clipboard menu, a portion of warm home-made hazelnut bread (in a day-marked bag, another industrial touch) and butter, and some very good Nocellara green olives.

 The offer is convenient: the set menu is 3 courses for £21 or 4 for £24.
 Even on the à la carte, the most expensive combination of dishes amounts to £34.
-The wine list is not particularly interesting but it has the benefit of offering most of the bottles also in half-size carafe for exactly half-cost.
+The wine list is not particularly interesting but it has the benefit of offering most of the bottles also in a half-size carafe for exactly half of the price.